jssteinberg/markdown-article-template/README.md

 ## Simple implementation

-See [src/utils/](https://github.com/jssteinberg/markdown-article-template/tree/main/src/utils) for a simple Javascript implementation using the marked library and regex of both markdown and HTML strings.
+See [src/utils/](https://github.com/jssteinberg/markdown-article-template/tree/main/src/utils) for a simple Javascript implementation using the marked library and regex of both markdown and HTML strings to create the output for an API.

+Boolean and numbers are both output as strings.

 Sapper is used here to test the implementation.